alec0322/Itinero/README.md

 ### Step 1: Install Python and pip

-Make sure you have Python and pip installed on your system.
+Make sure you have Python and Pip installed on your system.
-This project works with Python 3.11.6+ and shoiuld by default already come with pip installed.
+This project works with Python 3.11.6+ and should by default already come with pip installed.

 ### Step 2: Clone this repository and CD to the folder